2018-2019 ACC Basketball Preview

 After an entirely predictable 0-18 finish in the ACC, head coach Kevin Stallings was fired following the season because not everyone in college learns.

 What was a promising roster is now back to square one.
-Point guard will again be handed over to a freshman, in this case either Xavier Johnson, a 6-3 4 star recruit and a true point guard, or combo guard Trey McGowens, a top 100 recruit.
+Point guard will again be handed over to a freshman, in this case either Xavier Johnson, a 6-3 4 star recruit and a true point guard, or 6-3 combo guard Trey McGowens, a top 100 recruit.
 6-6 transfer Malik Ellison, who came to the school to play for Kevin Stallings and is now essentially stuck unless he wants to sit out yet another year, should take over at shooting guard after posting respectable numbers at St. John’s two years ago (7.4 ppg., 34.1% 3pt.).
-Because the team lacks size, Ellison will likely play significant minutes at small forward.
-The Panthers will also have Sidy N’Dir, who struggled at New Mexico State, and 6-4 sophomore Khameron Davis, who produced all of 4 ppg. in 24 mpg. as a freshman, to provide depth.
+Because the team lacks size, Ellison will likely play significant minutes at forward.
+The Panthers will also have Sidy N’Dir, who struggled at New Mexico State, and 6-4 sophomore Khameron Davis, who produced all of 4 ppg. in 24 minutes per game as a freshman, to provide depth.
 Jared Wilson-Frame (13.0 ppg., 3.5 rpg.), a capable, high motor athlete that led last year’s team in scoring, will start at small forward.
 He shot horribly from the field (37.5% overall and 32.0% behind the arc) due to the limited number of offensive options the team had a year ago; those options won’t be increasing this year.